hunterdyar/UnityForSmartPeople/interface/the-scene-view.md

 ![Scene View Rotation Lock](images/SceneViewRotationLock.PNG)

-The gizmo that lets you rotate the scene will be greyed out.
+The gizmo that lets you rotate the scene will be grayed out.

 ## Unity Official video on the Scene View